Traditional whitewashed courtyard house with colorful flower pots and geraniums in Córdoba Jewish quarter, Córdoba, Spain

 Why Visit Córdoba?

 Córdoba mesmerizes as Andalusia's Moorish jewel where the Mezquita-Catedral's hypnotic forest of 856 columns and red-and-white striped horseshoe arches create architectural poetry unmatched in Europe, flower-filled patios explode with prize-winning geranium displays each May transforming private courtyards into public spectacles, and the 16-arch Roman bridge spans Guadalquivir River connecting civilizations across two millennia.
 This former Umayyad caliphate capital (pop.
-325,000) preserves Islamic golden age glory when 10th-century Córdoba rivaled Baghdad and Constantinople as the world's largest and most cultured city with 400+ mosques, libraries housing 400,000 volumes, advanced medicine, mathematics, and multicultural tolerance among Muslims, Christians, and Jews unmatched in medieval Dark Ages Europe.
+325,000) preserves Islamic golden age glory when 10th-century Córdoba was one of Europe's largest and arguably most cultured cities with numerous mosques (some sources cite around 300), libraries with extensive volumes (some sources claim up to ~400,000), advanced medicine, mathematics, and multicultural tolerance among Muslims, Christians, and Jews unmatched in medieval Dark Ages Europe.

 What to Do